mfkl/mfkl.github.io/_posts/2020-03-19-Torrents-and-multimedia-streaming.markdown

     Since VLC has been designed from early on with a plugin-based architecture, one could [write a plugin](https://wiki.videolan.org/Hacker_Guide/How_To_Write_a_Module/) for it, usually using C/C++ or Rust.

-    That is the approach that [Johan Gunnarsson](https://github.com/johang) chose with [vlc-bittorrent](https://github.com/johang/vlc-bittorrent). [vlc-bittorrent](https://github.com/johang/vlc-bittorrent) uses [libtorrent](https://github.com/arvidn/libtorrent/), the C++ BitTorrent implementation mentioned above and hooks into VLC at the plugin interface.
+    That is the approach that [Johan Gunnarsson](https://github.com/johang) chose with [vlc-bittorrent](https://github.com/johang/vlc-bittorrent). [vlc-bittorrent](https://github.com/johang/vlc-bittorrent) uses [libtorrent](https://github.com/arvidn/libtorrent/), the C++ BitTorrent implementation mentioned above and hooks into VLC at the plugin interface level.

     The VLC core would load the plugin and raise its callbacks.